Guowei-Yan/wireframe_article/README.md

 The fifth version has know bugs:
 * The cards in same line don't align because I have not created cards lines div yet.
 It will be fixed shortly.
 * It's flashing since I used setInverval and redux store to check how many cards should have
+* Comments are not complete cause the optimization is still in the progress

 ### `Update`